General contractor: Licensing requirements

-In every state (that requires a license), a surety bond is required as part of the licensing process, with the exception of Louisiana, where bonding requirements may vary in different parishes.
+In every state that requires a license, a surety bond is required as part of the licensing process, with the exception of Louisiana, where bonding requirements may vary in different parishes.
 Not all states require General Contractor licenses - these include Vermont, New Hampshire and Maine, among others.

 Licensing qualifications

-In the United States, there are no Federal licensing requirements to become a general contractor, although most states require general contractors to obtain a local license to operate.
 Some general contractors obtain bachelor's degrees in construction science, building science, surveying, construction safety, or other disciplines.

-General contractors often start out as construction workers.
-While gaining work experience, they learn about different aspects of construction, including masonry, carpentry, framing, and plumbing.
+General Contractors often learn about different aspects of construction, including masonry, carpentry, framing, and plumbing.
 Aspiring general contractors communicate with subcontractors and may learn the management skills they need to run their own company.

 Experience in the construction industry as well as references from customers, business partners, or former employers are demanded.
 Some jurisdictions require candidates to provide proof of financing to own their own general contracting firm.